glasserc/cleff-sandbox/docs/developer-experience.md

 of the impacts when using `cleff` as opposed to using other approaches.

+# GADTs

+Using `cleff` necessitates using the `GADTs` extension.
+However, the main thing this introduces is a new syntax.
+The use of this extension is pretty limited in a program that uses `cleff` -- not many people are going to be creating effects.
+(See [architecture](architecture.md) for more on this point.)
+The developer experience impact of this is minor, especially if your program is already using GADTs somewhere else.

+# Type-level lists

+Type-level lists are a language feature that's a little fancier.
+Here again, while the use of type-level lists may be confusing, the blast radius is pretty small.
+Most people on your project are not going to need to work with type-level lists -- the main use is in "interpretation" functions, when you are popping the effect being interpreted off the stack.

+Both GADTs and type-level lists should be considered in comparison with the amount and kind of code that would be necessary to build this kind of abstraction boundary without something like `cleff`.
+The obvious alternative is something like MTL.
+To work effectively with MTL, the programmer needs to be comfortable with monad transformers (itself a complicated concept) and also be willing to write lots of instances to "pass through" behaviors.
+It's not clear to me that type-level lists are that much more fancy.

 # Indirection

 There is something fundamental about what we are doing which is